Elgg/Elgg/docs/guides/plugins/plugin-skeleton.rst

 activate.php and deactivate.php
 -------------------------------

 The ``activate.php`` and ``deactivate.php`` files contain procedural code that will run respectively upon plugin activation or deactivation.
-Use these files to perform one-time events such as registering a persistent admin notice, registering subtypes, or performing garbage collection when deactivated.
+Use these files to perform one-time events such as registering a persistent admin notice or performing garbage collection when deactivated.